hashgraph/hedera-mirror-node/docs/design/nft.md

   - Update the `token` expression logic to set the new fields (`tokenType` and `maxSupply`).

 - Update the `TransactionSuppliers`
-  - `TokenCreateTransactionSupplier` will need a boolean `fungible` attribute and a long `maxSupply` attribute.
+  - `TokenCreateTransactionSupplier` will need an enum `tokenType` attribute (with values FUNGIBLE and NON_FUNGIBLE) and a long `maxSupply` attribute.
     - Some fields will now have stricter requirements now, such as for NFTs `decimals` has to be 0, as does `initialSupply`.
-We could simply abide by the user config values, regardless of if they are valid, but most likely we should have logic to enforce those requirements based on the `fungible` flag.
+We could simply abide by the user config values, regardless of if they are valid, but most likely we should have logic to enforce those requirements based on the `tokenType`.
-  - `TokenMintTransactionSupplier` will need a boolean `fungible` attribute, as well as a String `memo` attribute.
+  - `TokenMintTransactionSupplier` will need an enum `tokenType` attribute, as well as a String `memo` attribute.
 The supplier should only set `amount` for fungible tokens, and only `memo` for NFTs
-    - Alternatively, the `fungible` flag can be removed, and the supplier just sets whichever of `memo` or `amount` is set, but this relies on users configuring things correctly.
+    - Alternatively, the `tokenType` can be removed, and the supplier just sets whichever of `memo` or `amount` is set, but this relies on users configuring things correctly.
-  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need a boolean `fungible` attribute, and it will need to set the `serialNumbers` list for NFTs (hardcoded based on the `initialSupply` value used in the `ExpressionConverter`)
+  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need a enum `tokenType` attribute, and it will need to set the `serialNumbers` list for NFTs (hardcoded based on the `initialSupply` value used in the `ExpressionConverter`)
     - The list could be configurable using the compound expression mentioned earlier if desired.

 - Add support for transfering NFTs in `CryptoTransferTransactionSupplier`.
-  - Add a new `fungible` boolean attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
+  - Add a new `tokenType` enun attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
   - Because a serial number can only be transferred once out of a given account (unless it is transferred back), custom logic will be needed for performant NFT transfers.
     - One approach would be to have the supplier swap the sender and receiver each time to transfer the NFT back and